 - self-harm, suicidal thoughts

-- anxiety and PTSD
+- PTSD and Complex-PTSD

 - shame and self-criticism